-From the archives, because every Holiday table deserves this dish.
+From the archives, because every Holiday table deserves this turtle pumpkin cheesecake.
 Seriously… You need to make this!

 I can usually avoid desserts, but cheesecake is my weakness.
 I can’t be in the same room with a cheesecake and not just have to have some.
 It was love at first bite for me, and it’s a love affair I’m happy to say is still alive and well.
 That’s why when I saw a recipe for Turtle Pumpkin Cheesecake on the cover of a store circular, I knew I just had to make it.